Teaching Addition to 20 in First Grade

 Students work on skills with games and task cards.
 Most stations have some kind of recording sheet that we place in their math notebooks.
 Some stations are simply a game and students are in charge of checking each other's work.
 The whole time, I'm moving between groups checking for understanding and making sure students are on the right track.

-On Fridays, we come back together whole group for a game or other activity.
-These usually serve as my assessment piece.
+On Fridays, we come back together for a whole group game or other activity.
+These usually serve as my assessment pieces.
 If it's a quick activity, we "grade" our work together and talk about the strategies we used to solve the problems.

 The first two weeks of this unit focus on adding 2 numbers with sums within 20.
 The third week focuses on adding 3 numbers together with sums to 20.
 The games are very similar but are modified to focus on this skill.
 I like to keep games out for a couple weeks for fast finishers and bring old activities back sometimes for spiral review of skills.